anassaiyed/quran_timing_files/README.md

 ================

 This repository contains scripts to generate timing files to enable gapless playback in Quran applications.
 For this, it needs a gapless mp3 file for each surah and individual mp3 ayah files for each those surahs.
 See examples of mp3 files required in the surahs/ and ayahs/ directory.
-Timing files generated for the surahs in these directories are present in the timingFiles/ directory.
+Timing files generated for the surahs in these directories are present in the timingFiles/ directory
 Note: The scripts are not capable of generating timings from just gapless mp3s.
 Both a gapless surah and individual ayahs are needed to detect ayah start positions.

 ## Dependencies